nomeata/haskell-for-readers/haskell-for-readers.md

   ``` {.haskell .slide}
   instance Functor Two where fmap f (Two x y) = Two (f x) (f y)
   ```
-  Incidentally, this type constructor can also be given an `Applicative` instance, so it serves as a proof that `Applicative` more general than `Monad`.
+  This type constructor can also be given an `Applicative` instance, so it serves as a proof that `Applicative` more general than `Monad`.

 * To see that `Functor` is more general than `Applicative` we can use the following type:
   ```haskell
   data Tagged t a = Tagged t a
   ```
   that is a value `a` with a tag `t`.
-This is easily a functor (just apply the function to the second parameter of `Tagged`), but there is no function `pure :: a -> Tagged t a`, because it would have to come up with an value of type `t` out of thin air, so there cannot be an `instance Applicative (Tagged t)`.
+This is easily a functor (just apply the function to the second parameter of `Tagged`), but there is no function `pure :: a -> Tagged t a`, because it would have to come up with a value of type `t` out of thin air, so there cannot be an `instance Applicative (Tagged t)`.

   ::: Exercise
   You might observe that `Tagged` is simply the existing pair type.
 There is an `Applicative` instance for pairs.
 Look it up!
 How does that fit to what I just said?